yayakri/py_ped_sim/README.md

 # Overview
 `py_ped_sim`
+**This code is by Miguel Guardado mostly, I added script for work with multiple chromosomes and described the process of genome simulation on the basis of pedigree structure.
+If you're interested in it, you can go to file named 'README_Pedigree simulation with offspring genome generation.txt'**

 We have developed a python command-line-based tool called py_ped_sim that facilitates the simulation of pedigree structures and the genomes of individuals in a pedigree. py_ped_sim represents pedigrees as directed acyclic graphs, enabling conversion between standard pedigree formats and integration with the forward population genetic simulator, SLiM.